mcmarius/ieee754-visualization/README.md

-# IEEE 754 Double Precision Floating Point Visualization
+# IEEE 754 Floating Point Visualizations

-It's an interactive visualization of how double precision floating point representation works.
+It's an interactive visualization of how floating point representations work.

 As presented during
 my [Everything you never wanted to know about JavaScript numbers](http://2013.jsconf.eu/speakers/bartek-szopka-everything-you-never-wanted-to-know-about-javascript-numbers-and-you-didnt-know-you-could-ask.html)